Rio de Janeiro

 - Statue of Christ the Redeemer

-- The statue, the most important symbol of Rio, weighs 1145 tons, is made of stone and cement and is 30 metres high.
-It is located on an 8-metre-high pedestal on top of a mountain at 709 metres above-sea-level and offers breathtaking views.
-Lifts and escalators were installed in 2003 and, in 2007, the statue was proclaimed one of the New 7 Wonders of the World.
+- The statue, the most important symbol of Rio de Janeiro, weighs 1145 tons, it is made of stone and cement and is 30 metres high.
+It is located on an 8-metre-high pedestal on top of a mountain at 709 metres above-sea-level.
+We enjoy the amazing 360° view of the city, beaches, Guanabara bay and Pão de Açucar (Sugarloaf Mountain).

-- We take the train down through the Tijuca forest, where we can admire the fantastic vegetation of the largest urban natural reserve in the world.
+- On our way down, we pass through the Tijuca forest, where we can admire the fantastic vegetation of one the largest urban natural reserves in Brazil.

 - The transfer to Corcovado mountain takes approximately 20 minutes.